mozilla/bedrock/docs/legal-docs.rst

     A line will appear under the last paragraph of the lead-in.

-    ## This will be displayed as an h2 heading and the sibling elements will not be collapsed until a h3 is encountered
+    ## This will be displayed as an h2 heading and the sibling elements will not be collapsed until an h3 is encountered

     This paragraph will be visible